moondance-labs/tanssi-docs/builders/deploy/dapp/deploy.md

 ## Generate Your Appchain Files {: #generate-appchain-files }

-Before you can deploy your Appchain, you'll need to generate four configuration files: the raw chain specification, the genesis state, the genesis Wasm, and the Tanssi genesis state.
+Before you can deploy your Appchain, you'll need to generate four configuration files:

+1. The raw chain specification
+2. The genesis state
+3. The genesis Wasm
+4. The Tanssi genesis state

 These files will automatically be generated for you based on your Appchain ID and your customized template configurations.
 All you need to do is click **Generate**, and the dApp will generate the required files for you.

 ![Generate your Appchain files with the click of a button on the Tanssi dApp.](/images/builders/deploy/dapp/deploy/deploy-9.png)